stanford-crfm/levanter/docs/design/Data-Loader-Design.md

 Starting as soon as possible means we want to start training as soon as some data is available.
 To actually sample uniformly, we need to read from all data.
 So these two fundamentally conflict.

+We can use a buffered shuffle from PyTorch is an approximation to uniform sampling, but it's not perfect.
+For this kind of data (where the underlying data isn't actually shuffled because of long docs), it can struggle with correlated batches.
-Reservoir sampling is an approximation to uniform sampling, but it's not perfect.
-It can struggle with correlated batches, and it's also slow to resume unless you serialize data loader state.
+It's also slow to resume unless you serialize data loader state.

-Instead, we can think of every prefix of our dataset as a uniform sample of the data, which is the same assumption that reservoir sampling makes.
+every prefix of our dataset as a uniform sample of the data, (which is the same assumption that reservoir sampling makes.
 So we can start training with a small window, and then increase that window over time.
 By the end of training we should be sampling uniformly from the data.

 Importantly, for determinism, the window needs to increase as a function of steps, not as a function of wall time.
 The window ideally needs to increase faster than training but slower than cache creation.

-As a strawman, let's say that a chunk has 8192

-This way, we can start training with a small window, but we'll eventually be reading from all chunks.
+As a strawman, we can start with a window of 10x batch_size, then increase the sampling window by 10x batch_size every step until we can sample from all the data.

+PyTorch's reservoir sampling uses a reservoir of 50K elements,